dhaval201279/cloud-native-java-demo/README.md

 Each feign client is part of an ensemble of components `ApplicationContext` for each named client using `FeignClientsConfiguration` which contains (amongst other things) a feign.Decoder, a feign.Encoder, and a feign.Contract.

 #### Hystrix
 Hystrix is an implementation of [Circuit Breaker pattern](http://martinfowler.com/bliki/CircuitBreaker.html), which allows to have  control over latency and failure of dependencies accessed over the network.
 In high performing enterprise application, failures are inevitable and hence there has to be mechanisms for gracefully handling them.
-The main idea is to gracefully handle cascading effect of failures in a distributed environment; With Microservice Architecture this becomes extremely imperative as it helps to fail fast with gracefull degradation - which is fundamental characteristic of any fault-tolerant systems i.e. They self-heal!
+The main idea is to gracefully handle cascading effect of failures in a distributed environment; With Microservice Architecture this becomes extremely imperative as it helps to fail fast with gracefull degradation - which is a fundamental characteristic of any fault-tolerant systems i.e. They self-heal!

 With Hystrix you can add a fallback method that will be executed in case the main command fails.